chhuang-one/sqxclib/doc/SqEntry.md

 # SqEntry

 SqEntry define field of structure type.
 It must use [SqType](SqType.md) to define data type of field.
-[Sqxc](Sqxc.md) use SqEntry and its derived structures (such as SqColumn and SqOption) to convert data between C and SQL (or JSON...etc).
+[Sqxc](Sqxc.md) use SqEntry and its derived structures (such as SqColumn and SqOption) to convert data between C and SQL, JSON, etc.

 	SqEntry
 	│